penguins184/MC-SRV-DL-API/README.md

 Format: `/download/{SOFTWARE}/{VERSION}/{BUILD}`.

 Note: `{VERSION}` and `{BUILD}` values can be `'latest'`.
 All of the parameters are required, except for `{BUILD}` when using Vanilla.

+Extra note: `${BUILD}` is equivalent to the loader version when using Fabric.
+To specify installer value, use `/?installer=...`; If omitted, it will default to latest.

 ## Notes